Triple nodal points characterized by their nodal-line structure in all magnetic space groups: Derivation in the absence of PT symmetry

 \subsubsection{\texorpdfstring{$3m$}{3m}}

-Finally, we discuss the remaining MPG $3m$, which has three-fold rotation-symmetry with three vertical mirrors that are not associated with corresponding orthogonal \mbox{(pseudo-)mirror} planes [cf.~\cref{fig:mirror-planes}(d)].
-Again, we choose coordinates $(k_x,k_z)$ in the mirror plane under consideration (the three mirror planes are equivalent due to rotation symmetry), then the Hamiltonian for all possible combinations of ICRs takes the form (see \cref{App:Classif:no_PT_mirror:kdotp:C3v} for the derivation)
+Finally, we discuss the remaining MPG $3m$, which has three-fold rotational symmetry with three vertical mirrors that are not associated with corresponding orthogonal \mbox{(pseudo-)mirror} planes [cf.~\cref{fig:mirror-planes}(d)].
+Again, we choose coordinates $(k_x,k_z)$ in the mirror plane under consideration (the three mirror planes are equivalent due to rotational symmetry), then the Hamiltonian for all possible combinations of ICRs takes the form (see \cref{App:Classif:no_PT_mirror:kdotp:C3v} for the derivation)

 where $a,b,c$ are real-valued functions and $A$ is a complex-valued function of $k_z$.

 Degeneracies in the spectrum are obtained (1) if

 with the only solution $k_x=k_z=0$ (the TP), and (2) if